Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 UMass Stats and Trends

+- In UMass' six games this year, it has three wins against the spread.

-- This year, the Minutemen have just one ATS win in three games as an underdog of 35 points or more.
+- This season, the Minutemen have just one ATS win in three games as an underdog of 35 points or more.

-- UMass' games this season have hit the over three times in six opportunities (50%).
+- UMass' games this year have eclipsed the over/under three times in six opportunities (50%).

-- The Minutemen have turned the ball over 10 times this season, four more turnovers than the Seminoles have forced (6).
+- This year the Minutemen have turned the ball over 10 times, four more than the Seminoles' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.